Prose Edda: Manuscripts

 The likely stemma of Snorra Edda, considering only the main source of each manuscript.

-The other three manuscripts are AM 748; AM 757 a 4to; and AM 738 II 4to, AM le ß fol.
+The other three manuscripts are AM 748, AM 757 a 4to, and AM 738 II 4to.
 Although some scholars have doubted whether a sound stemma of the manuscripts can be created, due to the possibility of scribes drawing on multiple exemplars or from memory, recent work has found that the main sources of each manuscript can be fairly readily ascertained.
 The Prose Edda remained fairly unknown outside of Iceland until the publication of the Edda Islandorum in 1665.

 Authorship

 The text is generally considered to have been written or at least compiled by Snorri Sturluson.
 This identification is largely based on the following paragraph from a portion of Codex Upsaliensis, an early 14th-century manuscript containing the Edda:

 Scholars have noted that this attribution, along with that of other primary manuscripts, is not clear whether or not Snorri is more than the compiler of the work and the author of Háttatal or if he is the author of the entire Edda.
 Faulkes summarizes the matter of scholarly discourse around the authorship of the Prose Edda as follows:

 Snorri's authorship of the Prose Edda was upheld by the renaissance scholar Arngrímur Jónsson (1568–1648), and since his time it has generally been accepted without question.
 But the surviving manuscripts, which were all written more than half a century after Snorri's death, differ from each other considerably and it is not likely that any of them preserves the work quite as he wrote it.
 A number of passages in Skáldskaparmál especially have been thought to be interpolations, and this section of the work has clearly been subject to various kinds of revision in most manuscripts.
 It has also been argued that the prologue and the first paragraph and part of the last paragraph of Gylfaginning are not by Snorri, at least in their surviving forms.

 Whatever the case, the mention of Snorri in the manuscripts has been influential in a common acceptance of Snorri as the author or at least one of the authors of the Edda.